Barton Booth

-Barton Booth (1682 – 10 May 1733) was one of the most famous dramatic actors of the first part of the 18th century.
+Barton Booth (1682 – 10 May 1733) was one of the most famous British dramatic actors of the first part of the 18th century.

 Early life

 Booth was the son of The Hon and Very Revd Dr Robert Booth, Dean of Bristol, by his first wife and distant cousin Ann Booth, daughter of Sir Robert Booth, Lord Chief Justice of Ireland, and was educated at Westminster School, where his success in the Roman comedy Andria gave him a gave him an inclination for the stage.
 He was intended for the church, and to attend Trinity College, Cambridge; but in 1698 he ran away and obtained employment in a theatrical company in Dublin, where he made his first appearance as the title character in Aphra Behn's Oroonoko.

 London success

 After two seasons in Ireland he returned to London, where Thomas Betterton, who had previously failed to help him, probably out of regard for Booth's family, now gave him all the assistance in his power.
 At the Lincoln's Inn Fields Theatre (1700–1704) he first appeared as Maximus in Valentinian, and his success was immediate.
 He was at the Haymarket with Betterton from 1705 to 1708, and for the next twenty years at Drury Lane.
 In 1713 he joint-managed the theater with Thomas Doggett, Colley Cibber, and Robert Wilks.
 After his death on 10 May 1733, Booth was buried in St Laurence Cowley near Uxbridge in Middlesex.
 His widow had a memorial to Booth placed in Westminster Abbey in 1772.
 This was created by William Tyler RA.